operator-framework/operator-lifecycle-manager/Documentation/design/philosopy.md

 # Implementation

-ALM defines packaging formats for operators.
+OLM defines packaging formats for operators.
 These are:

  **ClusterServiceVersion**